-a new opportunity for 2nd year and Finalist UG students* interested in independent research, run in conjunction with the Modern Records Centre (MRC)
+a new opportunity for intermediate and final year UG students interested in interdisciplinary group research, run in conjunction with the Modern Records Centre (MRC)

-builds on the success of last year’s ‘Then & Now’ student research project and online exhibition about the history of Warwick’s Arts Faculty: https://warwick.ac.uk/fac/arts/applyingtostudy/currentstudents/thenandnow/
+builds on the success of the ‘Then & Now’ student research project and online exhibition about the history of Warwick’s Arts Faculty: https://warwick.ac.uk/fac/arts/applyingtostudy/currentstudents/thenandnow/ and last year's interdisciplinary projects.

 unique opportunity to engage in primary research and develop skills using the MRC’s extensive online archive holdings as part of a dedicated student research group

-What topics can I explore throught the Student Research Portfolio?
+What topics can I explore throught the Interdisciplinary Arts Research Project?

-With your group, you will choose from a wide range of archive materials in the MRC, covering topics including but not limited to:
+With your group, you will choose a topic that fits with your own interests, and you are free to choose any topic you can think of.
+You could also choose from a wide range of archive materials in Warwick's Modern Records Centre, covering topics including but not limited to:

 |Student life and politics||History of Warwick University campus||British healthcare, e.g. history of the NHS, healthcare pre-NHS||EU and Brexit|